 1Program in Computational Biology and Bioinformatics, Yale University, New Haven, CT 06520 USA, 2Molecular Biophysics and Biochemistry Department, Yale University, New Haven 06520, CT, USA, 3Analytic and Translational Genetics Unit, Massachusetts General Hospital, Boston, Massachusetts 02114, USA, 4Program in Medical and Population Genetics, Broad Institute of Harvard and MIT, Cambridge, Massachusetts 02142, USA, 5Department of Computer Science, Yale University, New Haven 06520, CT, USA

-Variants predicted to result in the loss of function (LoF) of human genes have recently attracted considerable interest both because of their established clinical impact as well as their surprising prevalence in seemingly healthy humans.
+Variants predicted to result in the loss of function (LoF) of human genes have recently attracted considerable interest both because of their clinical impact as well as their surprising prevalence in seemingly healthy humans.
 To better understand the impact of putative LoF variants, we developed ALoFT (Annotation of Loss-of-Function Transcripts), to annotate and predict the disease-causing potential of LoF variants.
 Our method is able to distinguish between dominant and recessive LoF variants discovered by Mendelian studies.
-Investigation of premature stop variants discovered in a sample of over 1,000 whole genome-sequenced individuals suggests that each individual carries about two heterozygous alleles that can potentially lead to disease if present in the homozygous state.
-When applied to de novo LoF variants in autism-affected families, ALoFT predicts that variants are more disruptive in autism patients than in unaffected siblings.
-Finally, we show that premature stop variants predicted to be pathogenic by ALoFT are enriched in known cancer driver genes.
+Investigation of variants discovered in over 1,000 human genome sequences suggests that each individual carries about two heterozygous premature stop alleles that could potentially lead to disease if present in the homozygous state.
+When applied to de novo LoF variants in autism-affected families, ALoFT predicts that the variants are more disruptive in autism patients than in unaffected siblings.
+Finally, analysis of 6,535 cancer exomes shows that premature stop variants predicted to be pathogenic by ALoFT are enriched in the somatic mutations found in known cancer driver genes.

 One of the most notable findings from personal genomics studies is that all individuals harbor LoF variants in some of their genes1.
 A systematic study of LoF variants from 180 individuals revealed that there are over 100 putative LoF variants in each individual2.
-3Thus, several genes are knocked out either completely or in an isoform-specific manner in apparently healthy individuals.
+Recently, a larger study aimed at elucidating rare LoF events in 2,636 Icelanders generated a catalog of 1,171 genes that contain either homozygous or compound heterozygous LoF variants with a minor allele frequency less than 2%3.
+Thus, several genes are knocked out either completely or in an isoform-specific manner in apparently healthy individuals.
 Remarkably, recent studies have led to the discovery of protective LoF variants associated with beneficial traits.
 The potential of LoF variants to identify valuable drug targets has fueled an increased interest in a more thorough understanding of putative LoF variants.
 For example, nonsense variants in PCSK9 are associated with low LDL levels4,5 which has prompted the active pursuit of the inhibition of PCSK9 as a potential therapeutic for hypercholesterolemia6-8.
-Other examples include nonsense and splice mutations in APOC3 associated with low levels of circulating triglycerides, a nonsense mutation in SLC30A8 resulting in about 65% reduction in risk for Type II diabetes and two splice variants in the Finnish population in LPA that protect from coronary heart disease9-13.
+Other examples include nonsense and splice mutations in APOC3 associated with low levels of circulating triglycerides, a nonsense mutation in SLC30A8 resulting in about 65% reduction in risk for Type II diabetes, two splice variants in the Finnish population in LPA that protect against coronary heart disease, and two splice variants and a nonsense mutation in HAL associated with increased blood histidine levels and reduced risk of coronary heart disease9-13.